-This workshop is per Florida Statute 163.31801, to allow the Board to consider "extraordinary circumstances" necessitating the need to exceed the phase-in limits associated with Transportation Impact Fees.
+Transportation impact fees were suspended in 2011, updated in 2015 and reinitiated with a discounted rate in 2017.
+In accordance with Florida Statute, the County retained Benesch to conduct an up-to-date comprehensive study of transportation impact fees.
+Further, to re-establish or increase the impact fees, Florida Statute 163.31801, allows the Board to consider "extraordinary circumstances" necessitating the need to exceed the phase-in limits associated with the impact fees.
 "Extraordinary circumstances" are necessary should the Board increase fees by more than 50% of the current rate or increase fees by annual increments greater than 12.5%.